filecoin-project/filecoin-docs/docs/install/lotus/troubleshooting.md

 ## Update your system

-This sounds simple, but a common reason users aren't able to run Filecoin is because their system isn't up to date.
+This sounds simple, but a common reason users aren't able to run Filecoin is because their operating system isn't up to date.

 ## Check the dependencies